amonaghan715/M4_CasualCreator/README.md

 **Color selection**  This dropdown contains the options for how the draw color is selected:
 - Change background - Allows the user to change the color of the background using the red, green, and blue color sliders.
 This is the default color mode option.
 When selected, 'Change background' clears the canvas of anything drawn so far.
 - Color adjustment - Allows the user to select and adjust their line color using the red, green, and blue color sliders.
-- Rainbow gradient - Adjusts the draw color every frame to create a smooth rainbow gradient.
+- Rainbow gradient - Controls the draw color to create a smooth rainbow gradient.
-- Cool gradient - Adjusts the draw color every frame to create a smooth gradient in greens, blues, and purples.
+- Cool gradient - Controls the draw color to create a smooth gradient in greens, blues, and purples.
-- Warm gradient - Adjusts the draw color every frame to create a smooth gradient in reds, oranges, and yellows.
+- Warm gradient - Controls the draw color to create a smooth gradient in reds, oranges, and yellows.
 - Random colors - Selects a new color each time the draw() function runs by randomizing the red, green, and blue values.

 **Thickness** This slider adjusts the weight of the line (or the size of the shape, in shape brush cases).

-**Red**  This slider adjusts the red value presents in the draw color.**
+**Red**  This slider adjusts the red value present in the draw color.**

-**Green**  This slider adjusts the green value presents in the draw color.**
+**Green**  This slider adjusts the green value present in the draw color.**

-**Blue**  This slider adjusts the blue value presents in the draw color.**
+**Blue**  This slider adjusts the blue value present in the draw color.**

 **Jitter**  This slider adjusts how closely the drawn shapes follow the mouse path (not enabled for the 'Line' tool).

 **Scale variation**  This slider adjusts how widely the drawn shapes vary in size from the set weight/thickness (not enabled for the 'Line' tool).

-** Note: Color sliders only effective in the 'Change background' and 'Color adjustment' modes.
+**Note: The color sliders are only effective in the 'Change background' and 'Color adjustment' modes.
 When color sliders are enabled, a color preview will be shown in the top right corner of the window.

 # Personal Meaning
 When I find myself incredibly stressed out or overwhelmed, my go to activity has always been to grab a piece of paper and doodle.
 I don't draw anything in particular--just lines and shapes and patterns--but it always helps me shut my brain off and relax for a bit.
 As I was attempting to brainstorm ideas for this project, I found myself overwhelmed by the possibilities and the work that I knew it would take to create a product that I was proud to turn in.
 I turned to my trusty destressing method, and voila!
 I had my idea.
-During reading period in particular, I feel like everyone is so stressed all the time, and I wanted to make a way for everyone to be able to turn off their brains and relax for a bit.
+During reading period in particular, I feel like everyone is so stressed all the time, and I wanted to make a way for people to be able to turn off their brains and relax for a bit.
 Thus, I took my little coping strategy and brought it to life on my computer.
-I have shared it with/tested it on a few friends already (see the photos included in the repo for shots of the work they were excited to share!), and was able to give them a brief respite from their work and stress with a bit of fun and satisfying drawing.
+I have shared it with/tested it on a few friends already (see the photos included in the repo for screenshots of the work they were excited to share!), and was able to give them a brief respite from their work and stress with a bit of fun and satisfying drawing.
 In a way, I feel like the creation of this project has been a kind of casual creator in itself for me: I had tons of fun creating and refining it, I found p5.js to be a smooth experience that gave me immediate feedback, and I am super proud and excited to share what I have created with friends and family (I already sent my family the link).

 # Challenging Myself With This System